aws/aws-toolkit-azure-devops/Docs/TestPlan.md

                                |
                          Runs  |
                                |
-                               | <----------------------------------- End to end tests
+                               | <----------<-----------<------------ End to end tests
                     VSTS Agent |
                                +
 ```

 \*"Utils" and "Operations" both use AWS service clients and access the system environment as well,
-however most of these calls are to objects that are injected into Operations
+however most of these calls are to objects that are injected by way of the TaskOperations constructor.

-## Current tests
+## Tests as they exist today

 ### Unit Tests

-Unit test coverage is limited, but CloudFormationUtils, SdkUtils, and BeanstalkUtils have
+Unit test coverage is limited.

+Currently, CloudFormationUtils, SdkUtils, and BeanstalkUtils have unit tests testing success
-unit tests testing good and bad scenarios for every function contained in them.
+and failure paths for every function contained in them.

 ### Functional Tests